You may wonder what are some unusual things to do in Paris, the lovely capital city of France, also known as the City of

-Best Unusual Things To Do in Paris (Other than Taking a Stroll on Champs Elysees and Visiting Eiffel Tour)
+Best Unusual Things To Do in Paris (Other than Taking a Stroll on Champs Elysees and Visiting the Eiffel Tower)

 Besides, you’ll have to take notes of places you want to see and unusual things to do in Paris, and pinpoint them on the map.
 This will help you optimize your routes.
 That’s similar to a video game, the only difference being that it happens in real life.
 You create your own game, and then you have to play it.

 Take a Self Guided Walking Tour of the Covered Passages

 The Covered Passages of Paris (Les Passages Couverts) are old covered shopping galleries built in the 17th and in the 18th centuries.
 Once glamorous and fashionable, most of these passages are seemingly forgotten.
 As most of them are off the beaten path, they remain hidden to tourists.
 However, this doesn’t make them less beautiful.
 Taking a self guided walking tour to discover these passages was one of the best unusual things I’ve done in Paris.
 It took me one full day, and I was exhausted by the time I finished the tour.
 Kudos to my lovely partner (who is Parisian, by the way) for being such a great guide.

 Take Aerial Photos of Paris from Montparnasse Tower

 Get Antiques (or Take Photos) at Saint Ouen Flea Market